ChantalD29/Milestone-Project-1/README.md

 When I started thinking about the design of the website, I pictured it would have some green in it as this colour conveys peace and calm.
 I later read by chance that some psychological studies have proved green to be soothing, with antidepressant properties: my choice was made.
 I chose images with warm colors to match the calming mood of the website.
 The shade of green chosen in particolar is **HEX #A8C082** (RGB	168, 192, 130).

 Afte testing my deployed website on **Wave**, I realised the color was too light and didn't allow much contrast.
 To improve accessibility I then changed it to **HEX #627D2B** (RGB 98, 125, 43).
 This color passed the test on Wave and improved the overall contrast on the site.
-By doing that the accessibility score on lighthouse also improved (86 > 98).
+By doing so the **accessibility** score on lighthouse also improved (86 > 98).

 ![wave-image](wave-screenshot.webp)